multitheftauto/mtasa-docs/mtasa-blue/CODING_GUIDELINES.md

         return IsMoving() ? m_pMoveAnimation : nullptr;
     }
     ```
--   if a loop or condition is short, omit curly braces
+-   If a loop or condition is short, omit curly braces
     ``` cpp
     // Instead of
     if (!bStillRunning)